rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 ## Is RethinkDB immediately or eventually consistent? ##

-In RethinkDB data always remains immediately consistent and conflict-free, and a read that follows a write is always guaranteed to see the write.
-This is accomplished by always assigning every shard to a single authoritative primary replica.
-All reads and writes to any key in a given shard always get routed to its respective primary where they're ordered and evaluated.
+Every shard in RethinkDB is assigned to a single authoritative primary replica.
+All reads and writes to any key in a given shard always get routed to its respective primary, where they're ordered and evaluated.
+Data always remains immediately consistent and conflict-free, and a read that follows an acknowledged write is always guaranteed to see the write.
+However, neither reads nor writes are guaranteed to succeed if the primary replica is unavailable.

 RethinkDB supports both up-to-date and out-of-date reads.
 By default, all read queries are executed up-to-date, which means that every read